abclark/constrained_birkhoff_von_neumann/README.md

 <pre><code># Create a dictionary R with agents as keys and rank order lists as values
 # Create a list m of the probability masses for each object
+#
-# The mass is greater than one when there are multiple units of an object and each
+# A mass greater than one is used when there are multiple units of an object that each
-# agent can be allocated at most one of the units.
+# agent can be allocated at most one of.
+#
 # For example:
 #

 R = {0: [0,1,2], 1: [2,1,0]}
-m = [1, 1, 1]
+m = [1, 1, 2]
 probabilistic_serial_mechanism(R, m)</code></pre>

 <h3>Mathematical background</h3>